PrHiGo/Contact_Application/Contact_Application/README.md

 A simple contact application created with Blazor.

 This application makes it easy to store your contacts in an contact book.
-It allows you to save new contacts, update or remove current contacts, and it’s also possible to create a list storing your favorite contacts.
+It allows you to save new contacts, update or remove current contacts.

 ## Command to run application: